sharefable/jobs/src/http/llm-ops/prompts/guide-theme.md

 - **fontColor**: The color of the guide text.
 - **borderRadius**: The border-radius of the guide container and the CTA buttons.
 - **borderColor**: The border color of the guide container, applied with a 1px stroke.
+- **progressBarColor**: Color of progresses bar that shows demo progress.
+This progressbar is shown at the top of the product screen with 4px height and width proportional to the percentage of the progress.
+Progress bar is shown just above the header hence it's color needs should have clear contrast with header.

 Here are the steps for you to generate the theme: